section-engineering-education/engineering-education/spring-boot-redis/index.md

 ![Subscriber](/engineering-education/spring-boot-redis/subscriber.png)

 ### Conclusion
-Now that you have learnt how to send messages between two services try implementing a two service application where one service accepts HTTP requests while the second service handles database operations.
+Now that you have learnt how to send messages between two services, try implementing a two service application where one service accepts HTTP requests while the second service handles database operations.
 Then, send messages between the two services using Redis.